 |Expected increase in pay||2.75%||2.25%|

 |Expected adjustment of the National Insurance Scheme's Basic Amount (G)||2.50%||2.00%|

 Other current liabilities relate almost entirely to provisions for costs incurred, pay outstanding and holiday pay.

 The company’s chosen auditor is KPMG AS.
-Fees charged for external auditing of the consolidated financial statements in 2020 totalled NOK 0.3 million.
-Consultancy services from KPMG totalling NOK 0.7 million have also been expensed in connection with training in a new digital collaboration solution.
+Fees charged for external auditing of the consolidated financial statements in 2021 totalled NOK 0.3 million.
+Consultancy services from KPMG totalling NOK 32,900 have also been expensed in connection with support in a digital collaboration solution.

 Petoro AS has an agreement with Azets Insights AS (Azets) concerning the delivery of accounting services and associated ICT services linked to SDFI accounting.
 This agreement entered into force on 1 March 2020 and runs for five years with an option for Petoro AS to extend it for two years.
-Accounting fee carried to expense for Azets in 2020 for accountancy for the SDFI amounted to NOK 10.7 million.
+Accounting fee carried to expense for Azets in 2021 for accountancy for the SDFI amounted to NOK 12.4

-Equinor ASA and Petoro AS have the same owner, the Ministry of Petroleum and Energy, and are thus related parties.
-There were no significant transactions in 2020 between Equinor ASA and Petoro AS.
+Equinor ASA and Petoro AS have the same owner, the Ministry of Trade, Industry and Fisheries, and are thus related parties.
+There were no significant transactions in 2021 between Equinor ASA and Petoro AS.
 Petoro AS acted as negotiation manager for certain fields associated with the SDFI portfolio where Equinor ASA is operator, cf. Note 1.

 1. President and CEO’s letter and Directors’ report